TheOtherRolesAU/TheOtherRoles/README.md

 ## Shifter
-### **Team: Neutral**
+### **Team: Crewmates**
-The Shifter belongs to no team and has no tasks.\
-The Shifter always loses the game, however they can exchange roles with other players.\
+The Shifter can take over the role of another Crewmate or Neutral, the other player will transform into a Crewmate.
+The Shift will always be performed at the end of the next meeting, the target needs to be chosen during the round.
+Even if the Shifter or the target dies before the meeting, the Shift will still be performed.
-Swapping roles with a crewmate or a custom crewmate role (or the Jester) gives them their role and their tasks, the other player becomes the new Shifter.\
+Swapping roles with a Crewmate or Neutral gives them their role, the other player becomes the new Shifter.\
-Swapping roles with an impostor or a custom impostor role fails and the Shifter commits suicide.\
+Swapping roles with an impostor or a custom impostor role fails and the Shifter commits suicide (there won't be a body after the meeting).\
+The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the Impostors.
+This works especially well against the Eraser, but also gives the Eraser the possiblity to act like a Shifter.
 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\
 \
 **NOTE:**
+- The shift will be performed before the Jester win condition is being checked.
 - If the Shifter takes over a role, their new cooldowns will start at the maximum cooldown of the ability
-- One time use abilities (e.g. shielding a player or engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the player they exchanged roles with have not used them before)
+- One time use abilities (e.g. shielding a player or engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the previous player did not used them before)

 ### Game Options
 | Name | Description
 |----------|:-------------:|
 | Shifter Spawn Chance | -
-| Shifter Cooldown | -
 -----------------------

 ## Time Master